 buttered rutabagas are a simple classic

-It’s been a year since I’ve cooked with rutabagas and turnips, and I’m really enjoying our reunion.
 Rutabagas are mild, slightly sweet, slightly bitter, and not at all starchy.
-When cooked properly, they’re utterly delicious.
-This rustic root veg has been around for centuries, but my first experience of them was on my grandparent’s Thanksgiving tables.
+This rustic root veg has been around for centuries, but my first experience of them was on my grandparents’ Thanksgiving tables.
 There’s nothing fancy about these buttered rutabagas, but they have a deliciously satisfying flavor and texture that plays well with so many other foods.
+When you cook them until they’re just tender like I do, and top them with lots of butter and a sprinkle of sea salt and fresh cracked black pepper, they’re SO GOOD!

-how to cut rutabaga
+how to peel and cut rutabaga

 One of the things about raw rutabagas is that they are rock solid.
 Like winter squash, or beets, these root veggies are dense and tough to cut.
 The first thing you need to do is peel them.
 Rutabaga have a thick peel, and they are often waxed to preserve them longer.